Pfizer: Early look shows COVID-19 vaccine is 90% effective

 “We are reaching this critical milestone in our vaccine development program at a time when the world needs it most with infection rates setting new records, hospitals nearing over-capacity and economies struggling to reopen,” Dr. Bourla said.
 “With today’s news, we are a significant step closer to providing people around the world with a much-needed breakthrough to help bring an end to this global health crisis.”

+Yet Pfizer’s news does not mean a vaccine will widely available to the public anytime soon.

-The Food and Drug Administration wants two months of safety data from half of the trial participants after their second dose, pushing the timeline to the latter half of November.
+The Food and Drug Administration wants two months of safety data from half of trial participants after their second dose, pushing the timeline for emergency approval to the latter half of November.
+Then, health and frontline workers are expected to receive the first doses, followed by seniors and the vulnerable.

 President Trump had openly suggested a vaccine might arrive before Election Day, but that didn’t happen.
 His administration will likely oversee the launch of the immunization campaign, but not its conclusion.